WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * it has **reports on underutilized resources which can greatly help with cost savings**.

 - you can refresh all or individual cheks.
 Checks might have different refresh intervals.

+* you can check **service limits page**.
+This page is free for all, you do not have to have business or enterprise level of support

 #### Notifications